Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 2. If the pasta is not dry, it is most likely not vegan

-Of course, the simplest and most effective way to be sure that the pasta you buy at the grocery store is vegan is by checking the list of ingredients on the packaging.
-However, this doesn’t mean that things can’t get a bit more complicated when you order takeout or go to a restaurant and want to eat a pasta dish.
+Of course, the simplest and most effective way to ensure that the pasta you buy at the grocery store is vegan is to check the list of ingredients on the packaging.

 Non-Vegan Ingredients Commonly Found in Pasta

 So, you’re walking through the grocery store, and you find yourself in the aisle with all the options for pasta – there are usually countless options to choose from.
-As you read through the ingredients list, here’s what you need to keep in mind.

 • semolina (wheat)